CIRADA-Tools/RMTable/README.md

 Some code demonstrating the use of RMTables can be found in examples.py.

+***

 The prototype catalog is available in the consolidated_catalog_* files.
 This catalog is provided on an as-is basis; there may be uncaught transcription errors in adapting the published catalogs into the RMTable catalog format.
-It's also known that some of the published values/sources are unphysical (negative Stokes I, fractional polarizations outside of [0,1), unrealistic spectral indices, etc. Users should use their discretion when selecting sources in the catalog to use.
+It's also known that some of the published values/sources are unphysical (negative Stokes I, fractional polarizations outside of \[0,1), unrealistic spectral indices, etc).
+Users should use their discretion when selecting sources in the catalog to use.
+Please see Section 3.2 of the [paper](https://www.dropbox.com/s/ebdnhad8vypx4cc/RMTable.pdf?dl=0) for more suggestions on catalog usage.

+***

-A list of papers included, not yet converted, and excluded from the consolidated catalog can be found [here](https://docs.google.com/document/d/18jUUV0QmesTeZb0Ng_6MtdTouNxfWuaI59A5UpQY00s/edit?usp=sharing).
-Conversions of these catalogs, or new catalogs, into the RMTable format for inclusion into the consolidated catalog are very welcome.
+Conversions of new catalogs into the RMTable format for inclusion into the consolidated catalog are very welcome.
+If you are interested in contributing a catalog to the consolidated catalog, or find any errors with the catalogs already included, please contact me.

 Cameron Van Eck (cameron.van.eck (at) utoronto.ca)